 Maples are considered 'bleeders' and are best pruned in early winter or during summer.

-Although a good parkway or street tree, red maple does not tolerate heavy pollution.
+Red maple does not tolerate heavy pollution.

 Disease, pests, and problems

-Verticillium wilt (fungus) is a potential problem for maples; maple bladder gall, leaf hoppers
+Verticillium wilt (fungus) is a potential problem for maples; maple bladder gall, leaf hoppers.

 Disease, pest, and problem resistance